 ASQA’s previous strategic reviews have identified very short courses as a particular risk that may prevent students from gaining all of the skills and competencies they should be getting from VET courses.
-The results of the review into course duration will be released later this year.
+The results of the review into course duration will be released in 2017.

-The proposed 2016 VET FEE-HELP Regulatory Strategy has been developed in consultation with the Department of Education and Training and responds to the findings of the ASQA 2015 VET FEE-HELP targeted audit program.
-This review will not result in a detailed report; however, ASQA will release a statement later in 2016.
+The proposed 2016 VET FEE-HELP strategic review has been developed in consultation with the Department of Education and Training and responds to the findings of the ASQA 2015 VET FEE-HELP targeted audit program.
+This review will not result in a detailed report; however, ASQA will release a statement once the regulatory decisions are finalised.

 How can I find out more about ASQA’s strategic review program?